There are several components that make up your MiddleVR application, and each one has a different log file:

 Note that to enable Unity player logs, you have to make sure the option is enabled via the Player Settings > Resolution and Presentation > Use Player Log.

-You need to set the LMX_EXTENDEDLOG environment variable.
+You can set the LMX_EXTENDEDLOG environment variable to change this behaviour.

 For example: LMX_EXTENDEDLOG=C:\temp\client.log